Skip to main content

 (African American film) HALLELUJAH [1929] Photo archive

 [Los Angeles: Metro-Goldwyn-Mayer, 1929].
-Set of eight vintage original 8 x 10″ (20 x 25 cm.) black-and-white photos.
-There are photo agency stickers on verso, a few have signs of light handling, overall near fine.
+Set of ten vintage original 8 x 10″ (20 x 25 cm.) black-and-white photos.
+There are photo agency stickers on verso, two have printed text.
+A few have signs of light handling, overall near fine.

 A classic early talking film, Hallelujah is only the second Black cast feature film made by a major Hollywood studio.
 “One of Hollywood’s most important all-black films… Having grown up exposed to black culture in Galveston, Texas, [director King Vidor] felt that the new medium of sound motion pictures was an ideal way to explore ‘real Negro culture’ in America — through black America’s music, its internal and external rhythms, its rituals and religion.”
 (Donald Bogle, Blacks in American Film and Television, p.
 102)